natnafu/knob_frames/test/led_simulator/README.md

 # LED Strip Simulator

 This project provides Python applications that simulate an LED strip display using sine waves to create colorful patterns, similar to the Arduino implementation in the original project.
 The simulators provide graphical user interfaces with sliders to control the parameters of the red, green, and blue sine waves.
+Additionally, a serial-based visualizer is included that can display real-time LED data from the Arduino.

 ## Features